 - I. At the time of retirement or separation of employment, unused vacation leave shall be paid as terminal pay. - II.
 The number of days which shall be paid shall be the number of days accumulated as of June 30, 2001 plus the number of days accumulated after June 30, 2001 up to a maximum of sixty days accumulated after June 30, 2001.
-For employees under three year contracts on June 30, 2001, the number of days which shall be paid shall be the number of days accumulated as of June 30, 2004 plus the number of days accumulated after June 30, 2004 up to a maximum of sixty days accumulated after June 30, 2004. - III.
+For employees under three year contracts on June 30, 2001, the number of days which shall be paid shall be the number of days accumulated as of June 30, 2004 plus the number of days accumulated after June 30, 2004 up to a maximum of sixty days accumulated after June 30, 2004.
+In no case shall the number of days paid exceed the maximum number allowed by law. - III.
 For employees with five or more years experience in the District, terminal payment for unused vacation leave shall be made to the District's Section 401(a) qualified Special Pay Plan to the extent allowed by the plan document and applicable law. - IV.
 Those persons earning vacation leave, upon entering the Deferred Retirement Option Program (DROP) may choose to receive payment for all or part of their accumulated vacation leave at the time of entrance into the DROP.
 Those persons choosing to receive a partial payment will receive the remainder at the time of separation from employment. - V. All payments for Terminal Annual Leave shall be made at the current daily rate of pay. - VI.
 If service is terminated by death, payment shall be made to the employee's beneficiary.